Azure/azure-powershell/src/ApiManagement/ApiManagement/help/Add-AzApiManagementRegion.md

 ### -DisableGateway
 Flag only meant to be used for Premium SKU ApiManagement Service and Non Internal VNET deployments.
 This is useful in case we want to take a gateway region out of rotation.
 This can also be used to standup a new region in Passive mode, test it and then make it Live later.
+ Default behavior is to make the region live immediately.

 ```yaml
 Type: System.Nullable`1[System.Boolean]